ScottishCovidResponse/rampvis-ui/README.md

 - This is tested in Ubuntu 22.04 and WSL2
 - Start the backend server; please visit https://github.com/ScottishCovidResponse/rampvis-api

-### Start Development Instance in Container

-Stop and clean everything if required.
-Example commands:
+### Stop & Clean (optional)

+Following commands will stop the container and and clean the image.

 ```sh
 docker-compose stop
 docker-compose rm
 docker rmi rampvis-ui-rampvis-ui
 ```

+### Start Development Instance in Container

 Start the server